abdrahmansoltan/Learning-Notes/Interviews/3-Interview-Questions.md

   - Vue.js is lightweight and easy to integrate into existing projects, while Angular is a full-fledged framework with a steeper learning curve.
   - Vue.js follows a component-based architecture, similar to React, but with a more opinionated structure compared to React's flexibility.
   - Vue.js is flexible and can be used for both small and large applications, while Angular is more suited for large-scale applications with complex requirements.

+- **What are the lifecycle hooks in Vue.js?**

+  - Lifecycle hooks are special methods in Vue.js that allow developers to execute code at specific stages of a component's lifecycle.
+They provide a way to perform actions when a component is created, mounted, updated, or destroyed.
+  - Common lifecycle hooks include:
+    - **`created`:** Called after the component instance is created but before it is mounted to the DOM.
+Useful for initializing data or making API calls.
+    - **`mounted`:** Called after the component is mounted to the DOM.
+Useful for accessing DOM elements or performing actions that require the component to be rendered.
+    - **`updated`:** Called after the component's reactive data changes and the DOM is re-rendered.
+Useful for responding to data changes.
+    - **`beforeDestroy`:** Called before the component is destroyed.
+Useful for cleaning up resources or event listeners.
+    - **`destroyed`:** Called after the component is destroyed.
+Useful for final cleanup tasks.

+- **What are watchers in Vue.js?**

+  - Watchers in Vue.js are special properties that allow developers to observe changes to reactive data properties and execute custom logic when those properties change.
+They are useful for performing side effects or asynchronous operations based on data changes.
+  - Watchers can be defined using the `watch` option in a Vue component, where you specify the property to watch and the callback function to execute when the property changes.

+    ```javascript
+    export default {
+      data() {
+        return {
+          count: 0
+        };
+      },
+      watch: {
+        count(newValue, oldValue) {
+          console.log(`Count changed from ${oldValue} to ${newValue}`);
+        }
+      }
+    };
+    ```

 - **Is vue.js client ide or server side rendering framework?**